House Republicans pass short-term spending bill, prospects dim in Senate

-WASHINGTON — House Republicans overcame a major obstacle late Thursday when the most conservative wing of the conference announced its support for the short-term spending measure to avoid a government shutdown.
-The measure passed the House on a mostly party line 230-197 vote.
+WASHINGTON — House Republicans overcame a major obstacle late Thursday when the most conservative wing of the conference announced its support for a short-term spending measure to avoid a government shutdown.
+The measure passed the House on a mostly party line vote, 230-197.

-But the fate of the measure is uncertain in the Senate where at least six Republican senators have come out against the measure and Democrats are confident they can block it from advancing.
+But the fate of the measure is uncertain in the Senate where at least six Republicans have come out against the measure and Democrats are confident they can block it from advancing.

 McConnell insisted that it's unreasonable to demand an agreement on immigrants when there is no immediate deadline.